johnCavatelli/johnCavatelli.github.io/README.md

 Notes (For future AJ):
 The 'public' folder holds assets that need to be included, but aren't detected by Vite to include.

+To Add New Page:
+Create named folder with index.html file.
+Add name of folder to vite.config.ts

 Credits (Assets Used):
 Skeleton Model: https://opengameart.org/content/skeleton-with-rig